Cassio-Sales/Cassio-Sales/README.md

+Hi I'm Cassio,

-`- I'm a Frontend Developer passionate about creating responsive applications.
+- I'm a Frontend Developer passionate about creating responsive applications.
 Currently working as a freelancer, I use modern technologies like JavaScript, React, and Tailwind CSS to build visually appealing web solutions that adapt seamlessly across devices.

  - I’m deeply interested in technology and love turning visual designs into functional interfaces.